Safari World: Controversy

 There has been controversy about Safari World for its treatment of animals.
-Their operation came under international scrutiny when their treatment of animals, particularly orangutans and elephants, and keeping lion and tiger cubs in cramped cages.
-The treatment of orangutans came to the attention of Jim and Allison Cronin, founders of Monkey World and avid animal rights campaigners and other animal rights groups such as PETA, as well as being featured in a 2013 episode of the British animal rescue show Wildlife SOS.
+Their operation came under international scrutiny when their treatment of animals, particularly orangutans and elephants, and keeping lion and tiger cubs in cramped cages was focused on.
+The treatment of orangutans came to the attention of Jim and Alison Cronin, the founders of Monkey World, a primate sanctuary based in Dorset in the United Kingdom, and animal rights campaigners and other animal rights groups such as PETA, as well as being featured in a 2013 episode of the British animal rescue show Wildlife SOS.

+The zoo's operating permit expired in October 2024.
+In September 2025, one of Safari World's zookeepers died after being mauled by a pack of lions, prompting the closure of its big cat enclosures.